mrbeann/scHeteroNet/README.md

 ```

 ### 2. Download the dataset
 You can use your own dataset in h5ad format.
-Or you can download the dataset from figureshare.
+Or you can download the dataset from [Zenodo](https://zenodo.org/records/14633897).
 The data should be placed in `./data/processed_datasets`

 If you use your own dataset, you should firstly split the dataset into train, valid and test set.
 You can use the `split.py` to split the dataset.

 ### 3. Running the code